chrisyxlee/nichijou/content/blog/kubernetes_the_fire_hose.md

 1. Lingering costs when I forgot to delete something if I decided to make a new cluster
 2. Lack of repeatability since I easily forgot to run a step without perfect documentation and execution
 3. Mind-numbing boredom while manually waiting for each step to complete
-4. Someone else could be run something that conflicts with changes I'm making
+4. Someone else could be running something that conflicts with changes I'm making
 5. Do I have to do this again if I want a prod and a dev cluster?

 During a vent session with Wilson, he strongly suggested using something like [Terraform](https://terraform.io/) (IaC tool) to do all these commands programmatically.
 I recall being irrationally stubborn for a bit since I had the notion that Terraform would abstract everything away automagically and I wanted to learn how to run the commands myself.
 Turns out, the configs you set up in Terraform are essentialy a 1-to-1 mapping back to the configs you'd have to manually put in.
 My bullheadedness didn't last long though, thankfully.